mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-run-instance.md

 # OCP on AWS - Hacking STS running instance using CLI

-The steps below describes how to create EC2 instances using AWS CLI using credentials provided by STS when using OCP cluster with short-lived credentials in manual authentication mode.
+The steps below describe how to create EC2 instances using AWS CLI using credentials provided by STS when using an OCP cluster with short-lived credentials in manual authentication mode.

 References: